jEnbuska/none-dux/README.md

 console.log(target.state); // { a: 1, b: {} }
 target.setState({ a: 2, c: 3 });
 console.log(target.state) // { a: 2, b: {}, c: 3 }
-// setState keeps the outerjoin
+// setState does shallow merge
  ...

  //clear state removes the outer join of the state console.log(target.state); //{ a: 1, b: { } }